RobyFerro/go-web-documentation/docs/middleware.md

 # Middleware {#middleware}

 Middleware provides a convenient mechanism for inspecting and filtering  incomind and outcoming HTTP requests.
 Like controllers, a middleware can be created with Alfred.
-The command is `./alfred middleware:create [middleware name]`.
+The command is `alfred middleware:create [middleware name]`.

 For instance, middleware named “batman” can be created by running command `./alfred middleware:create batman`.
 After executing the command, the newly created middleware will be available in folder `/app/http/middleware`